Automo-ASK/automo-health/backend/README.md

 # Automo Health — Backend

-FastAPI service for booking, slots, appointments, and payments (Paystack).
+A FastAPI service for booking, slots, appointments, and payments (Paystack).

 ## Stack